apanii25/Mthree_notes/ProjectWeek_DAY_1_progress.md

    - Develop the ReactJS components for login and signup forms.
    - Test the integration between ReactJS and the SQL backend.
    - Evaluate additional database security measures (e.g., encryption at rest, access controls).

+**Note: Detailed Project Progress Report is available on the mthree_project Gitup repo**